joaovicente/beautiful-jekyll/_posts/2018-11-08-spring-boot-swagger.md

 ---
 ## 1. Create a Spring Boot Swagger with Web dependency

+This post shows how to expose swagger for a simple Spring Boot Web app

 ```
 $ spring init -d=web -groupId=io.github.joaovicente -artifactId=springbootswagger spring-boot-swagger
 ```